cosmic-lang/cosmic/docs/basics.md

   pos: {f32, f32},
   health: int,
   ...,
+}

 # To implement the Entity Behaviour, it must have all methods defined with matching
 #   identifiers, parameter types, and return types

-  # Static members, ie values which are the same between instances, are const bindings
-  #   declared in the struct
+# Methods for structs are declared by specifying a reciever after the indentifier
+# This can be used to add functionality to primitive types
-  const update_pos = (pos: {f32, f32}) do: ...
+const update_pos(self: &mut Player) = (pos: {f32, f32}) do: ...
-  const update_health = (health: int) do: ...
+const update_health(self: *Player) = (health: int) do: ...
-}

 var player = Player{} # If field values are not provided they will be set to the
                        #   default values of that type, typically 0 or equivalent.